thollander/actions-comment-pull-request/README.md

 Note: the input `mode` can be used to either `upsert` (by default) or `recreate` the comment (= delete and create)

-### Delete a comment
+### Delete a comment on cleanup

-Deleting an existing comment is also possible thanks to the `comment_tag` input combined with `mode: delete`.
+Deleting a comment upon job completion is possible with the `mode: delete` flag.

-This will delete the comment at the end of the job.
+The comment will be created initially, and on cleanup, it will be deleted.

 ```yml
 ...